Village Height: 1600m, 1800m, 1950m, 2000m

 Accommodation In Les Arcs

-When choosing accommodation in Les Arcs for a family holiday it may be wiser to choose 1600m or 1950m as these are the more ‘family-orientated’ resorts; everything seems to have been designed with family holidays in mind, with the ski schools, shops and restaurants clustered tightly together.
+When choosing accommodation in Les Arcs for a family holiday it may be wiser to choose Arc 1600 or Arc 1950 as these are the more ‘family-orientated’ resorts; everything seems to have been designed with family holidays in mind, with the ski schools, shops and restaurants clustered tightly together.
 At the slightly quieter resorts you are also guaranteed to get a more satisfying night’s sleep.
-1800 is buzzing well into the night, which can make getting up for ski school a bit of a struggle, whether you were out with the partygoers or not.
-If you are interested in a saving money with a cheap get away to the Les Arcs we offer you the choice of Multi Residence in Arcs 1800 and Arc 2000.
+1800 is buzzing well into the night, which can make getting up for ski school a bit of a struggle.

 Apres Ski In Les Arcs

 If you’re looking for some serious partying then make sure you head to Arc 1800.
-Apres ski in Les Arcs goes above and beyond the call of duty, with banging outdoor raves in the middle of town, rocking live music in the Red Hot Saloon, and pumping grimey beats emanating from Bar King Mad.
+Apres ski in Les Arcs goes above and beyond, whether it be banging outdoor raves in the middle of town or rocking live music in the Red Hot Saloon.

 Every bar in Les Arcs is constantly rammed full of partiers, proof of how good the vibe is.
 When the bars kick out there is a choice of 2 different nightclubs to flit between, given that 1800 is such a tiny resort and both nightclubs are packed full every night until the not-so-early hours, this is testament to how seriously they take their partying.